-- We've signed up to the scheme's commitments which are set out below.
-A full copy of the Scheme Rules can be found here watrs.org/commitments - Commitment to provide WATRS free of charge to customers - Commitment to support the principles set out in the ADR Specification - Commitment to respect the independence of WATRS - Commitment to be bound by decision of the WATRS' adjudicator if accepted by customer and to implement decision as required by Scheme Rules - Commitment to co-operate with and have due regard to the recommendations of the ADR Panel.
+We've signed up to the scheme's commitments which are set out below.
+A full copy of the Scheme Rules can be found here www.watrs.org/commitments.

+- Commitment to provide WATRS free of charge to customers; - Commitment to support the principles set out in the ADR Specification; - Commitment to respect the independence of WATRS - Commitment to be bound by decision of the WATRS' adjudicator if accepted by customer and to implement decision as required by Scheme Rules; - Commitment to co-operate with and have due regard to the recommendations of the ADR Panel are charged at a local rate and when phoning from a mobile, may be included in your free minutes package.